damianfl/chat/README.md

 ## Things need to be done

 - RWD
-- Split Chat Component to smaller ones
+- Break "Chat" Component into smaller ones
 - Add some styling to emojis
+- Add Routing
 - Later, chat rooms and private messages

 ## Authors